Your Cart

 How much collagen do you need for gut health?
 It really depends on your current health, lifestyle and goals.

-In the past, while practicing in my clinic, I often recommended that my patients consume at least one serving of collagen protein powder per day, for example by having a collagen-filled smoothie for breakfast, while also eating a “collagen-boosting” lunch and dinner to support their gut health and promote healthy connective tissue.
+For example, you can consume at least one serving of collagen protein powder per day, by having a collagen-filled smoothie for breakfast, while also eating a “collagen-boosting” lunch and dinner to support their gut health and promote healthy connective tissue.

-Some people may benefit from having even more, such as 2–3 servings daily, but should always check with their healthcare professional first.
+Some people may benefit from having even more, such as 2–3 servings daily ("collagen loading protocol"), but should always check with their healthcare professional first.

 Here are the top three things to do in your quest to consume more collagen for gut health: